Granicus/infoblox/README.md

 Note that this function does not work on a resource that has not been created.
 In other words, if you want to get the next available IP for a given network segment, you have to create that segment beforehand.
 See the CRUD examples above.

+## Infoblox Version Compatibility

+This gem is known to be compatible with Infoblox versions 1.0 through 2.0.
+While Infoblox claims that their API is backwards-compatible, one caveat remains with the Extensible Attributes (see elsewhere in this document).
+Some features are only available in newer versions (such as FixedAddress and AAAARecord).
+To set your version, use the `WAPI_VERSION` environment variable.
+For example:

+    WAPI_VERSION=2.0 ruby my_script.rb

+## Extensible Attributes

+Extensible attributes are supported in this client.
+It should be noted that in WAPI versions before 1.2,  the field is named "extensible_attributes", whereas in version 1.2 and later, it is named "extattrs".

+## Development / testing

+First, clone and bundle:

+    bundle install

+To run the tests:

+    rspec

+To run the integration tests (you will be prompted for your Infoblox credentials):

+    INTEGRATION=true rspec

 ## Contributing

 1. Fork it